 Web applications are awesome.
 Humanity came up with an idea of a web app when we realized how many more users one can acquire by eliminating the download of the app part.
 In simple words, anyone who has an internet connection can access your web application.

 Though, by increasing the business visibility you become more vulnerable.
 Like a celebrity needs a bodyguard to protect them from the side effects of fame, you need to focus on your web app security to enjoy all the perks of easy accessibility.

 What Is Web Application Security?

 Web application security is a practice to make sure that your website is fully functional even when it’s under attack.
+Unfortunately, cyberattacks aren't rare in our time.
 Clearly, any software product inevitably contains defects.
 And software development security is focused on recognizing such defects and creating the mechanisms to secure them.
-Web security best practices mean to include security measures throughout the entire software development life cycle.
+Web security best practices mean to include security measures throughout the entire software development life cycle (it includes computer security and network security).
 By doing so, you will ensure that everything starting from the design flaws and finishing with implementation stage bugs are taken care of.

 Now, let’s review what are the ‘must’ measures to take when improving your web app security.

 Web Application Security Best Practices